krischer/seishub.plugins.event_based_data/README.md

 ## Waveform data

 Waveform data can be uploaded in any format supported by ObsPy.
-Furhtermore every waveform file must be bound to an already existing event.
+Furthermore every waveform file must be bound to an already existing event.
 Otherwise, an error will be raised.
 SAC files are special in that they contain coordinates.
 They will be extracted upon uploading and matched with information coming from